 Quick Self-Care Tips

-• 1See a dermatologist for proper diagnosis
+• 1See dermatologist

-• 2Consider corticosteroid injections
+• 2Consider treatment options

 Disclaimer: These are general wellness suggestions, not medical treatment recommendations.
 They may help manage symptoms but should not replace professional medical care.